-The SMTC examined the available accident data for intersections and road segments, including bicycle and pedestrian accidents, in the Town of Lysander for the most recent three-year period available (December 1, 2010, to November 30, 2013).
+- The SMTC examined the available accident data for intersections and road segments, including bicycle and pedestrian accidents, in the Town of Lysander for the most recent three-year period available (December 1, 2010, to November 30, 2013).
 Accident data were obtained from the NYSDOT's Accident Location Identification System (ALIS).
-The SMTC also included the intersection of Route 370/John Glenn Boulevard (in the Town of Salina) in this analysis.
+The SMTC also included the intersection of Route 370/John Glenn Boulevard (in the Town of Salina) in this analysis. - Accident rates at the Route 370/Route 48, Route 31/River Road, and Route

-- Accident rates at the Route 370/Route 48, Route 31/River Road, and Route 370/Hicks Road/Hayes Road intersections all-exceed the published statewide average rate for similar_similar-type intersections.
-Rear-end or right-angle collisions were the most common collision type at these locations. - For the road segments within the town with the highest accident rates, the majority of accidents were relatively minor, beingmost accidents were relatively minor, classified as property damage only or "non-reportable" (meaning property damage of less than \$1,000 with no injuries or fatalities). - The segment of River Road from Doyle Road to Patchett Road had the highest accident rate within the town, and the vast majority of collisions on this segment were collisions with deer or roadside objects, not collisions with another motor vehicle.
+370/Hicks Road/Hayes Road intersections exceed the published statewide average rate for similar-type intersections.
+Rear-end or right-angle collisions were the most common collision type at these locations.

+- For the road segments within the town with the highest accident rates, most accidents were relatively minor, classified as property damage only or "non-reportable" (meaning property damage of less than \$1,000 with no injuries or fatalities). - The segment of River Road from Doyle Road to Patchett Road had the highest accident rate within the town, and the vast majority of collisions on this segment were collisions with deer or roadside objects, not collisions with another motor vehicle.
 Many of these occurred under dark (night/early morning) conditions. - There were no fatalities at intersections within the town during the time period examined.
-There were two fatal accidents on road segments within the town, each with one fatality, during the three-year period years examined.
+There were two fatal accidents on road segments in the town, each with one fatality, during the three years examined.
 One of these collisions occurred on Route 690 southbound, just south of Hencle Boulevard.
-The other fatality was a collision with a pedestrian that occurred on Route 370/Route 31 between Route 690 and Dexter Parkway. - Pedestrian and bicyclist accidents mostly mainly occurred within the Village of Baldwinsville, which likely has more pedestrian and bicycle activity than other parts of the town.
-None of the pedestrian or bicycle accidents occurred at the same exact location more than once.
+The other fatality was a collision with a pedestrian that occurred on Route 370/Route 31 between Route 690 and Dexter Parkway. - Pedestrian and bicyclist accidents mainly occurred within the Village of Baldwinsville, which likely has more pedestrian and bicycle activity than other parts of the town.
+No pedestrian or bicycle accidents occurred at the exact location more than once.